IDNI/TML/Development.md

 size_t or arg + subarg, or a `path` within a compound hierarchy).
 All ops already support (and require) that, and expect multi_arg.
 There's in an easy conversion for simple arg cases.

+##### Additional experimental flags
+(that may be needed for tests)
+- `--conflicting-types`, `--optimistic-signature-match` - allows for more flexible table/type signature matching (exclusively used with compounds), see below for more on signatures.
+- `--nullvalue` - allows for compose/decompose (temporary feature, tbd w/ ++/--)

 ##### How to iterate complex arguments / types
 TBD